ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 - is_fraud - Fraud Flag <--- Target Class

 ### Key Features
-- **Data preprocessing:** Handling missing values, scaling, and feature selection.
+- **Data preprocessing:** Handling outliers, feature generation, feature selection and scaling.
-- **Model development:** Implementation of various algorithms (Logistic Regression, Random Forest, XGBoost) for classification.
+- **Model development:** Implementation of various algorithms for classification.
-- **Model evaluation:** Use of accuracy, precision, recall, F1-score, and ROC-AUC for performance assessment.
+- **Model evaluation:** Use of accuracy, precision, recall and F1-score for performance assessment.
-- **Hyperparameter tuning:** GridSearchCV and RandomizedSearchCV to optimize models.
+- **Hyperparameter tuning:**  HalvingSearchCV and GridSearchCV to optimize models.

 ### Project Workflow:
 1. Data exploration and visualization